MicrosoftDocs/azure-docs/articles/storage/common/storage-auth-aad-rbac.md

 # Manage access rights to storage data with RBAC (Preview)

 Azure AD authorizes access to secured resources through role-based access control (RBAC).
-Using RBAC, you can assign roles to a security principal.
+Using RBAC, you can assign roles to a *security principal*.
 A security principal can be a user, group, or application service principal.

 Azure Storage defines a set of built-in RBAC roles that encompass common sets of permissions used for access to blobs or queues.
 When the RBAC role is assigned to a security principal, that security principal is granted access to that resource.
 You can assign access rights for storage resources using the Azure portal, Azure command-line tools, and Azure Management APIs.

+Azure Storage supports both built-in and custom RBAC roles.
+You can assign roles scoped to the subscription, the resource group, the storage account, or an individual container or queue.

 For more information on RBAC, see [Get started with Role-Based Access Control](https://docs.microsoft.com/azure/role-based-access-control/overview).